 The 2019 disasters, which wreaked havoc on Nebraska, signaled a new reality of extreme weather events that occur with increased frequency and destructive power.
 They also signaled the need to rebuild communities in a way that will mitigate against future risk and increase resilience.
-The Infrastructure Match Program is focused on designing and implementing projects that will strengthen and build more resilient communities driven by the needs, opportunities and strategies to mitigate future impacts throughout the state.
-Projects under the Infrastructure Match Program will implement mitigation and resilience measures to protect against future hazards.
+The Infrastructure Match Program (IMP) is focused on designing and implementing projects that will strengthen and build more resilient communities driven by the needs, opportunities and strategies to mitigate future impacts throughout the state.
+Projects under the Infrastructure Match Program will implement mitigation and resilience measures to protect against future hazards; including, but not limited to, those projects receiving FEMA PA and HMGP funding.
+Other infrastructure projects may be considered where CDBG-DR funding is awarded to support other funds.
 Aligned with the CDBG-DR program priorities (Section 4) the state will work to actively identify projects that:

-- Emphasize green infrastructure, 122
+- Emphasize green infrastructure, 123

 - Increase capacity for resilience by upgrading stormwater and drainage infrastructure,

 - Demonstrate a tie to housing recovery,

 - Align with local planning efforts, and

-- Align with needs outlined in the UNA (Section 2) and Nebraska's Baseline Conditions and Impact Assessment Report.123
+- Align with needs outlined in the UNA (Section 2) and Nebraska's Baseline Conditions and Impact Assessment Report.124